Ivan Zajc: Return to Croatia

 Upon his arrival in Zagreb in 1870, Zajc was presented with two posts: director and conductor of the Croatian Opera and director and teacher at the Croatian Institute of Music.
 It was during this period that Zajc made his major contribution to Croatian musical culture, not only through his compositions, but also through his leadership in reorganizing Zagreb's musical institutions.
 He was also an excellent vocal teacher and succeeded in training several prominent singers.
 Zajc was an exceptionally prolific composer, as evidenced by almost 1000 works, from Op.
 234 to Op.
 1202, produced during his time in Zagreb.
 Included in this number are Mislav (1870), Ban Leget (1872), his masterpiece Nikola Šubić Zrinski (1876), and Lizinka (1878), in addition to operettas, musical comedies, cantatas, songs and choral compositions, concerti, chamber music, and many other works.

 Zajc's appointment at the opera was maintained until 1889, when owing to financial difficulties the organization lapsed for a time, but Zajc retained his post at the school until 1908, when he finally retired.
 He is credited with reviving Croatian music during a period of musical stagnation after the collapse of the Illyrian Movement and raising it to the artistic level where it stands today.
-His efforts paved the way for new and significant Croatian musical achievements in the early 20th century, which Zajc himself lived to see up to his death on December 16, 1914 in Zagreb.
+His efforts paved the way for new Croatian musical achievements in the early 20th century, which Zajc himself lived to see up to his death on December 16, 1914 in Zagreb.